NguyenThanhThinh/NguyenThanhThinh.github.io/_posts/2023-02-21-best-practices-and-architecture.md

 - Dependency Injection - no client code has to be changed simply because an object it depends on needs to be changed to a different one
 - Command – Encapsulate a request as an object, allowing delayed execution, undo and replay
 - Repository – Separates the data access logic and maps it to the entities in the business logic
-- Unit of work – Used to group one or more into a single transaction or ''unit of work'', so that all operations either pass or fail as one
+- Unit of work – Used to group one or more into a single transaction or *unit of work*, so that all operations either pass or fail as one

 **Singleton Pattern**